mananmadani/SpendTrail/README.md

 🔧 **Improvements**
 - **Export PDF moved to Insights tab** — sits alongside Analytics, All Entries, Ledger and Custom Statement where it logically belongs
+- **Profile-scoped category suggestions** — category autocomplete only shows categories from the active profile, never cross-profile
 - **Profile-scoped Delete All Data** — only clears data in the active profile, other profiles are untouched
 - **Automatic migration** — existing users' data seamlessly migrated to a default Personal profile on first launch with zero data loss